anishk22/pokedex/README.md

 # Pokédex

 The data is collected through a Python application that scrapes Serebii.net.

+*Note to self: Separate Kanto Forms

 ## Sample CSV output